-During the Covid-19 pandemic I have been able to actively contribute to policy.
-Elements of Green Zoning has first been adopted by France and Spain in April 2020, subsequently by several other countries and by the European Union (13 October, see plan here and map here).
+During the Covid-19 pandemic I have been able to contribute to policy.
+Elements of Green Zoning have first been adopted by France and Spain in April 2020, subsequently by several other countries and by the European Union (13 October, see plan here, map here, and update here).

 The Green Zoning strategy is an alternative to blanket lockdowns and offers a viable exit strategy.
 It is based on four key principles that can be applied to a single country or a group of countries:

 - Divide each country into smaller zones (for example, states, regions, provinces, or economic commuting zones).

 - Label zones green or red based on common, objective criteria, depending on whether the virus is under control or not (low case numbers, functional test/trace).

 - Adopt public health measures depending on the colour of the zones (and finer differentiations).

-- Allow travelling between green zones, but limit other travel as much as possible (for example, require a negative test or a seven-day quarantine when travelling from a red to a green zone).
+- Allow travel between green zones, but limit other travel as much as possible (for example, require a negative test or a seven-day quarantine when travelling from a red to a green zone).

 Green zones thus form a safe network where life can progressively return to normal.
-Red zones, on the contrary, need to be managed carefully to halt the spread of virus and protect the population, and turn green as soon as possible.
+Red zones, on the contrary, need to be supported to halt the spread of virus, protect the population, and turn green as soon as possible.

 Key publications (see full list here)

 - France.
 The Connexion, La Croix, Le Figaro (2), Le Figaro (1), BFM TV, AEF info, The Huffington Post, La Tribune, France 24, La Recherche

 - Germany.
-Süddeutsche Zeitung (3), Die Welt, Süddeutsche Zeitung (2), SR (Radio), WDR (Radio), Frankfurter Allgemeine Zeitung, Süddeutsche Zeitung
+Süddeutsche Zeitung (3), Die Welt, Süddeutsche Zeitung (2), SR (Radio), WDR (Radio), Frankfurter Allgemeine Zeitung, Süddeutsche Zeitung (1)

 - Italy. la Repubblica, L’Espresso, lavoce.info, Il Sole 24 Ore, Corriere della Sera, WomanTimes, FIRST